Addiction in Men

 Any relief gained from using substances is, of course, temporary.
 The relief or escape subsides, and a man may once again find himself struggling.
 He will use more substances to continue to cope and in greater frequency and dosage as the body builds up a tolerance to the drug.

 Living one’s life with the aid of substances, especially those not prescribed by a medical professional and not taken with care and safety, makes it hard to function normally and healthily in each of the roles that men take on throughout their life span.
-Substance use impacts our ability to be a healthy father for our children, a loving husband for our partner, a healthy son to our parents, and a loving brother.
+Substance use impacts our ability to be a healthy father to our children, a loving husband to our partner, a healthy son to our parents, and a loving brother.

-Symptoms of Addiction in Men
+Signs and Symptoms of Addiction in Men

 - Sudden, drastic behavioral changes